NUMEV Seminar: “Acoustic Tomography: Background, Current Status, Future Prospects, and Experimental Research Tools”

 When the problem can be reduced to the study of a fluid-like cavity embedded in an elastic cylinder surrounded by water or soft tissues, the Compound USCT is proposed as an extension of the classical USCT, by taking into account physical phenomena such as wave refraction.

-The main limitation of the method is the high cost of experimentation involved (multiple iterative experiments) [1].
+The main limitation of the method is the high cost of the experiments involved (multiple iterative experiments) [1].
 We have therefore proposed a purely numerical nonlinear inversion algorithm, and the minimization problem between the full recorded and simulated data is solved using a conjugate-gradient method—primarily developed in the field of nondestructive testing—or an efficient quasi-Newton technique—primarily developed in seismology (full waveform imaging method).

 References